yash3056/AIPBL/README.md

 1. Create new game implementations by extending the `Game` class
 2. Modify the evaluation function in the `TicTacToe` class to change AI behavior
 3. Experiment with different search algorithms in place of Minimax
+4. Enhance the GUI with additional features or visual effects

 ## License